COVESA/vehicle_signal_interface/README.md

 memory area of approximately 1GB.
 The size and location of the image file of the shared memory segment can be easily customized.
 See the README file in the core directory for more information on this phase 2 code.

+## Building

+* Clone or download the entire directory tree from this location.
+* Change directories to the "vehicle_signal_interface" directory.
+* Build everything by typing "make" in this directory.
+    * Dynamic shared libraries will be built in the core and api subdirectories.
+    * The api directory contains a "sample" executable.
+    * The core directory contains some executables for performance testing and scripted write/read of individual data records.
+    * See the README files in the subdirectories for more information.

+## Running the Sample Executables

+To run the "sample" program, change directories to the "vehicle_signal_interface/api" directory and type "./sample".

+Similarly, going to the "vehicle_signal_interface/core" directory will allow you to run the executables that were created in that directory.

+## Caveats

+All of this code is still under constant development so things are likely to change in subsequent updates.

+Some of the functions in the API have not yet been implemented and are stubbed off for the time being.
+Calling these functions right now will often result in some dummy data being returned.